-PASA promotes exploration for onshore and offshore oil and gas resources, as well as their optimal development on behalf of Government, as designated in terms of the Mineral and Petroleum Resources Development Act of 2002.
-The agency regulates exploration and production activities, and acts as the custodian of the national petroleum exploration and production database.
+PASA promotes exploration for onshore and offshore oil and gas resources and their optimal development on behalf of government, as designated in terms of the Mineral and Petroleum Resources Development Act.
+The Agency regulates exploration and production activities, and acts as the custodian of the national petroleum exploration and production database.